 1.5 General

 Design regulations, codes and standards are project-specific and must be addressed during the detailed design of a plant.
-Site information concerning environmental and climatic conditions are critical factors and must also be addressed during detailed design.
+Site information concerning environmental and climatic conditions is a critical factor and must also be addressed during detailed design.
 Control and instrumentation design strategies are excluded from this work.

 2 Micro-Scale Natural Gas Liquefaction Processes: Process Simulation Strategies